What Trump's two-state rollback means

 Settlements are Israeli cities, towns and villages in the occupied West Bank, the Golan Heights and East Jerusalem.
 They are considered settlements and not Israeli residential areas because Israel is widely considered to be an occupying force in the territories.
 It is land that Palestinians, along with the international community, view as territory for a future Palestinian state.

-Just before finishing his term as US Secretary of State, John Kerry said argued that Israel's settlement policy was leading to a future of "one state and perpetual occupation" He slammed the arguments of right-wing Israeli officials who argue claim settlements are aimed at bolstering Israel's security.
+Just before finishing his term as US Secretary of State, John Kerry said Israel's settlement policy was leading to a future of "one state and perpetual occupation" He slammed the arguments of right-wing Israeli officials who claim settlements are aimed at bolstering Israel's security.

 Who would support one state?